 Non-profit organizations interested in obtaining CDBG funding or learning if their particular services are CDBG-eligible, should email Gayle Ackerman, Director of Development Services, to obtain further information.
 Your organization could also be added to the interest list for the next round of funding.
 The Notice of Funding Availability (NOFA) is published in the fall of each calendar year.

-The City is currently receiving applications for sub-recipient funding from tax-exempt California nonprofit organizations intending to provide eligible CDBG services within the City during Fiscal Year 2019-2020.
-All applications are due to the City by Friday, December 14, 2018, at 12 PM.
+The City is currently receiving applications for sub-recipient funding from tax-exempt California nonprofit organizations intending to provide eligible CDBG services within the City during Fiscal Year 2019 to 2020.
+All applications are due to the City by Friday, December 14, 2018, at 12 p.m.
 The CDBG application, along with additional information regarding the CDBG program as administered by the City of Lake Forest, is available for downloading from the City's website or by contacting Ron Santos – Senior Planner, at (949) 461-3449 or email Ron Santos.

 For Fiscal Year 2018-2019, the City awarded CDBG funds to the following non-profit organizations: